 Oct.
-28, 2-8 p.m.
-Admission is free.
-Carve a pumpkin from 2-5:30 p.m. to be lit for display and judged in a variety of categories from 5:30-6:30 p.m.
-Pumpkins available for sale or take your own to carve.
-Family-friendly Halloween TV specials, including “It’s the Great Pumpkin, Charlie Brown!” will be shown outdoors at 6:45 p.m.
+26, 2-8 p.m.
+Free.
+Carve a pumpkin from 2-5:30 p.m. to be lit for display and judged in a variety of categories from 5:45-6:30 p.m.
+Take your own pumpkin or purchase one at the event.
+Family-friendly Halloween TV specials such as “It’s the Great Pumpkin, Charlie Brown!” will be shown outdoors from 6:45-7:45 p.m.

 *Clayton Halloween Hayride